 Eduardo M. Ochoa grew up in Buenos Aires, Argentina, before moving to Portland, Ore., with his family while in high school.
 He has earned degrees in physics, nuclear science and economics from Reed College, Columbia University and the New School for Social Research, respectively.
 In mid-career, his plans to return to work in his Argentinian homeland were sidetracked by a military coup.
 He has worked as an engineer, as an academic faculty member and administrator, and, most recently, as assistant secretary for postsecondary education in the Obama Administration.

-Now, he brings that wide range of academic, professional and personal experience to a new opportunity, as interim president of California State University, Monterey Bay.
+Now, he brings that wide range of academic, professional and personal experience to a new opportunity, as president of California State University, Monterey Bay.

 "I am honored and excited to return to the California State University, and to have been selected to lead the Monterey Bay campus," said Dr. Ochoa.
 "The campus ideals of diversity, sustainability and community embody the values of Monterey Bay, and its focus on innovation reflect the spirit of California.
 I look forward to working together with faculty, students and staff as we build on the university's excellent accomplishments and reputation."